 Some key factors are important to cover when doing a fundamental analysis of a cryptocurrency token or coin that directly impacts the future price.

-When I personally make a fundamental analysis before investing in cryptocurrencies I always make sure to check these 6 important steps:
+When I make a fundamental analysis before investing in cryptocurrencies I always make sure to check these 6 important steps:

 - White paper